ksanti6/portfolio/DESIGN/Designing_A_Card_Game/65_Game_Rules.md

 ### Biggest Obstacle in the Iteration Process?
 After version 1.0 of the game was created and the testing process began, I encountered my biggest obstacle - **readability.**

-The first iteration of the rules were not read friendly, leading to playtesters skip over important rules and not play the game correctly.
+The first iteration of the rules were not reader friendly, leading to playtesters skipping over important rules and not playing the game correctly.
 If they are not playing the game correctly, I cannot accurately assess if my testing goals are being met or not.

 Thus, the process of adding visual variety started.
 As you can see in the final version of this project I used a mix of formatting (structural and word) and color to make sure the rules were not a wall of text.
 In addition to this, I made sure to continue to edit the contents of the rules to be encompassing, but also concise.